RonenNess/GeonBit.UI/README.md

 // create a panel at the top-left corner of with 10x10 offset from it, with 'Golden' panel skin.
 // to see more skins check out the PanelSkin enum options or look at the panel examples in the example project.
 Panel panel = new Panel(size: new Vector2(500, 500), skin: PanelSkin.Golden, anchor: Anchor.TopLeft, offset: new Vector2(10, 10));
-UIManager.AddEntity(panel);
+UserInterface.AddEntity(panel);
 ```

 If you want a panel without frame, just use ```PanelSkin.None```.

-Note that ```UIManager.AddEntity()``` accept any type of entity, but from now on in all of our examples we'll be adding entities to a panel, and not directly to the manager.
+Note that ```UserInterface.AddEntity()``` accept any type of entity, but from now on in all of our examples we'll be adding entities to a panel, and not directly to the manager.

 ## Paragraph